maierbn/opendihu/doc/sphinx/settings/cellml_adapter.rst

 ------------------------------------------------
 The mesh to use, to be defined under "Meshes".
 For details, see :ref:`define_meshes`.
 You can instead also just specify ``nElements`` to directly set the number of instances to be computed.

+If no mesh is specified at all, the standard is ``"nElements": 0``.
+This corresponds to 1 node, i.e. one instance of the CellML problem.
+There will be the warning about the missing *nElements* though.

 stimulationLogFilename
 ------------------------------------------------
 Default: "out/stimulation.log"